TMJ Surgery in Long Island City, NY

 Botox

 As an ultra-dilute toxin famously used in cosmetic treatments to reduce facial wrinkles, Botox also has numerous therapeutic applications.
-TMD caused by tense muscles around the jaw can often benefit from injections of this medication, which helps soften overactive muscles.
+TMD caused by tension around the jaw can often benefit from injections of this medication, which helps soften muscle overactivity.

 Joint Lavage (Arthrocentesis)